 Co-director of TheTriathlonCoach.com

-Jack has been at the forefront of developing the Leeds Triathlon Centre since Simon and he started coaching the Northern World Class Talent Identification and Development programme in 2001.
+Jack was at the forefront of developing the Leeds Triathlon Centre since Simon and he started coaching the Northern World Class Talent Identification and Development programme in 2001.
 The centre is now one of the most successful triathlon programmes in the world with 15 professional athletes training full-time and a very strong student programme across Leeds Carnegie and the University of Leeds.
-Jack also coaches a number of TheTriathlonCoach.com athletes and closely supports some of the other TTC coaches in their professional development.
+Jack left his role with the centre in December 2017 and is expanding the number of TheTriathlonCoach.com athletes he coaches, while continuing to closely support some of the other TTC coaches in their professional development.

-Alistair Brownlee – Olympic, Commonwealth, World (Senior, U-23 and Junior) and European Champion.
+Alistair Brownlee – 2 x Olympic, Commonwealth, World (Senior, U-23 and Junior) and European Champion

-Jonathan Brownlee – World Champion (Senior and U-23), Olympic bronze-medallist, Commonwealth Games Silver medallist.
+Jonathan Brownlee – World Champion (Senior and U-23), Olympic silver and bronze-medallist, Commonwealth Games Silver medallist

 Non Stanford – World Champion (Senior and U-23)

-Duncan and Claire Shea-Simonds – Age-group husband and wife – both qualified for Hawaii Ironman World Championships 2015.
+Duncan and Claire Shea-Simonds – Age-group husband and wife, both qualified for Hawaii Ironman World Championships 2015 and 2017